terrazzoapp/terrazzo/www/src/pages/docs/cli/api/plugin-development.md

 - **Namespacing isn’t provided by default.** Your rules declared in your plugin will match the user’s config.
 If you think your rules may conflict with other plugins, then namespace them yourself (e.g. `my-plugin/rule-foo`).
 - **There’s no AST visitor.** Linting tokens is much simpler than linting an actual programming language.
 For that reason, there’s no AST visitor.
 Most token linters will simply iterate over `context.tokens` for everything they need.
 However, if you _really_ want to traverse an AST, you can do so by parsing and traversing `context.src` yourself.
+- **There’s no auto-fixing.** Linting tokens is also a bit different, in that the source of truth may not even be source code (it was likely generated from Figma, etc.).
+So the APIs around fixing aren’t there yet; we’re only concerned with raising issues.

 ### transform()